 With twenty-four minutes and fifty-two seconds of screen time, Sir Anthony Hopkins' performance in this movie is the second shortest to ever win an Academy Award for Best Actor in a Leading Role, with David Niven in Separate Tables (1958) beating him, at twenty-three minutes and thirty-nine seconds.

-After Lecter was moved from Baltimore, the plan was to be dress him in a yellow or orange jumpsuit.
-Anthony Hopkins convinced Jonathan Demme and costume designer Colleen Atwood that the character would seem more clinical and unsettling if he was dressed in pure white.
-Hopkins has since said the got the idea from his fear of dentists.
+After Lecter was moved from Baltimore, the plan was to dress him in a yellow or orange jumpsuit.
+Sir Anthony Hopkins convinced director Jonathan Demme and costume designer Colleen Atwood that the character would seem more clinical and unsettling if he was dressed in pure white.
+Hopkins has since said he got the idea from his fear of dentists.

 Jodie Foster spent a great deal of time with FBI agent Mary Ann Krause prior to filming.
 Krause gave Foster the idea of Starling standing by her car crying.
 Krause told Foster that at times, the work just became so overwhelming that it was a good way to get an emotional release.

 When Jonathan Demme filmed the scene where Lecter and Starling first meet, Sir Anthony Hopkins said he should look directly at the camera as it panned into his line of sight.
 He felt Lecter should be portrayed as "knowing everything".